kevinveenbirkenbach/cymais/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to CyMaIS!
+Thank you for your interest in contributing to Infinito.Nexus!
 We welcome contributions from the community to help improve and enhance this project.
 Your input makes the project stronger and more adaptable to a wide range of IT infrastructure needs.

 ## How to Contribute

 There are several ways you can help:
 - **Reporting Issues:** Found a bug or have a feature request?
-Please open an issue on our [GitHub Issues page](https://github.com/kevinveenbirkenbach/cymais/issues) with a clear description and steps to reproduce the problem.
+Please open an issue on our [GitHub Issues page](https://github.com/kevinveenbirkenbach/infinito-nexus/issues) with a clear description and steps to reproduce the problem.
 - **Code Contributions:** If you'd like to contribute code, fork the repository, create a new branch for your feature or bug fix, and submit a pull request.
 Ensure your code adheres to our coding style and includes tests where applicable.
 - **Documentation:** Improving the documentation is a great way to contribute.
-Whether it's clarifying an existing section or adding new guides, your contributions help others understand and use CyMaIS effectively.
+Whether it's clarifying an existing section or adding new guides, your contributions help others understand and use Infinito.Nexus effectively.
-- **Financial Contributions:** If you appreciate CyMaIS and want to support its ongoing development, consider making a financial contribution.
+- **Financial Contributions:** If you appreciate Infinito.Nexus and want to support its ongoing development, consider making a financial contribution.
 For more details, please see our [donate options](12_DONATE.md).

 ## Code of Conduct